-The rates of contributions payable by each participating Employer over the period 1 April 2020 to 31 March 2023, with comparison to the rates of 2019/20, are set out in the rates and adjustments certificate, which is appended to the actuary's final valuation report, which can be found through the following link:
+The rates of contributions payable by each participating Employer over the period 1 April 2022 to 31 March 2026, with comparison to the rates of 2019/20, are set out

-Camden Pension Fund Actuarial Valuation Report 2019
+Camden Pension Fund Actuarial Valuation Report 2022

 - 5. The contribution rates were calculated using the projected unit actuarial method and taking account of the Fund's funding strategy as described in the Funding Strategy Statement. - 6.
 The main actuarial assumptions were as follows: